scarletbright/avalanche-docs/docs/v1.0/en/tools/avash.md

 #### `startnode`

 ```
-Starts an ava client node using procmanager and gives it a name.
+Starts an Avalanche client node using procmanager and gives it a name.
 Example:

 startnode MyNode1 --public-ip=127.0.0.1 --staking-port=9651 --http-port=9650 ...